spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 <!--END_TIP-->

-Once you mount the host folder, you can register the app starters (from `/root/apps`), with the SCDF [Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) or [Dashboard](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#dashboard-apps)
+Once you mount the host folder, you can register the app starters (from `/root/apps`), with the Data Flow [Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) or [Dashboard](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#dashboard-apps)